Charles Schwab Investment Management Inc. Raises Stock Position in Monro Inc (NASDAQ:MNRO)

-Charles Schwab Investment Management Inc. increased its stake in Monro Inc (NASDAQ:MNRO) by 0.6% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 286,807 shares of the auto parts company’s stock after purchasing an additional 1,576 shares during the quarter.
-Charles Schwab Investment Management Inc. owned 0.86% of Monro worth $15,758,000 at the end of the most recent quarter.
+Charles Schwab Investment Management Inc. raised its holdings in shares of Monro Inc (NASDAQ:MNRO) by 0.6% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 286,807 shares of the auto parts company’s stock after purchasing an additional 1,576 shares during the period.
+Charles Schwab Investment Management Inc. owned 0.86% of Monro worth $15,758,000 as of its most recent SEC filing.

-A number of other hedge funds also recently modified their holdings of the stock.
+Several other hedge funds and other institutional investors have also made changes to their positions in the business.
 Wasatch Advisors Inc. boosted its holdings in Monro by 2.1% in the second quarter.
 Wasatch Advisors Inc. now owns 4,399,542 shares of the auto parts company’s stock worth $241,711,000 after purchasing an additional 92,215 shares during the last quarter.
 Wellington Management Group LLP boosted its holdings in Monro by 41.5% in the first quarter.
 Wellington Management Group LLP now owns 1,221,995 shares of the auto parts company’s stock worth $53,535,000 after purchasing an additional 358,420 shares during the last quarter.
 State Street Corp boosted its holdings in Monro by 9.3% in the first quarter.
 State Street Corp now owns 1,103,384 shares of the auto parts company’s stock worth $48,339,000 after purchasing an additional 94,076 shares during the last quarter.
 FMR LLC boosted its holdings in Monro by 6.0% in the first quarter.
 FMR LLC now owns 575,137 shares of the auto parts company’s stock worth $49,762,000 after purchasing an additional 32,522 shares during the last quarter.
 Finally, Ensign Peak Advisors Inc boosted its holdings in Monro by 7.1% in the second quarter.
 Ensign Peak Advisors Inc now owns 519,106 shares of the auto parts company’s stock worth $28,521,000 after purchasing an additional 34,442 shares during the last quarter.

 Several research analysts have recently weighed in on MNRO shares.
-Wolfe Research assumed coverage on shares of Monro in a research note on Tuesday.
-They set a “peer perform” rating on the stock.
-Oppenheimer reissued a “hold” rating on shares of Monro in a research note on Wednesday, June 17th.
-SunTrust Banks increased their price target on Monro from $58.00 to $60.00 and gave the company a “hold” rating in a research note on Thursday, July 30th.
+Zacks Investment Research cut shares of Monro from a “hold” rating to a “sell” rating in a research note on Wednesday, July 29th.
+ValuEngine lowered Monro from a “buy” rating to a “hold” rating in a research note on Friday, August 21st.
+Wolfe Research assumed coverage on Monro in a research note on Tuesday.
+They set a “peer perform” rating for the company.
 BidaskClub lowered Monro from a “sell” rating to a “strong sell” rating in a research note on Wednesday, September 16th.
-Finally, ValuEngine downgraded Monro from a “buy” rating to a “hold” rating in a report on Friday, August 21st.
+Finally, Oppenheimer reiterated a “hold” rating on shares of Monro in a report on Wednesday, June 17th.
 Two research analysts have rated the stock with a sell rating and six have given a hold rating to the stock.
 The stock has an average rating of “Hold” and an average target price of $64.50.

 Monro (NASDAQ:MNRO) last announced its quarterly earnings data on Wednesday, July 29th.
 The auto parts company reported $0.15 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.22) by $0.37.
 The business had revenue of $247.06 million for the quarter, compared to analyst estimates of $246.86 million.
 Monro had a net margin of 3.24% and a return on equity of 6.57%.
 The company’s revenue was down 22.1% on a year-over-year basis.
 During the same period last year, the business earned $0.69 EPS.
 On average, equities research analysts anticipate that Monro Inc will post 1.36 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, September 8th.
-Investors of record on Monday, August 24th were given a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.17%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 8th.
+Shareholders of record on Monday, August 24th were given a dividend of $0.22 per share.
 This is an increase from Monro’s previous quarterly dividend of $0.11.
+This represents a $0.88 annualized dividend and a yield of 2.17%.
 The ex-dividend date was Friday, August 21st.
-Monro’s dividend payout ratio (DPR) is 44.00%.
+Monro’s dividend payout ratio (DPR) is presently 44.00%.

 About Monro